LONG TERM LOANS ONLINE FOR BUSINESSES

 The incredibly attractive feature of this loan is the interest rate.
 Starting at 5.49% means you don’t need a business loan calculator to figure out that these loans compete for your business head to head with any lending institution, especially a bank.

-Perhaps the best way to describe the loan is that it is cheap.
-This relatively short term loan is your best option if you have the personal credit, and you are willing to put up that Personal Guarantee.
+Perhaps the best way to describe the loan is that these loans are cheap.
+This relatively short term loan provides your best loan options if you have the personal credit, and you are willing to put up that Personal Guarantee.

 The biggest difference is the cost of funds.
-The unsecured loan will usually have a factor rate, and it may range anywhere from 1.18 to 1.50.
-This pricing means a $100,000 loan will cost anywhere from an additional $18,000 to $50,000 over the course of the loan.
+The unsecured loan online will usually have a factor rate, and it may range anywhere from 1.18 to 1.50.

-Next, we’ll assume that by having this piece of equipment you’ll be more profitable.
+Next, we’ll assume that by having this piece of equipment you’ll be more profitable without taking on tremendous long term debts that may choke your cash flow.
 Your business will be able to grow and expand by making this purchase.

 What this write off is offsetting is your business income.
 Technically, the cost of the equipment is “less” than the actual expense.
 Do I make sense so far?